exetermcr/exetermcr.github.io/freshers-guide.markdown

 House.

 These buses and trains are also relevant should you want to go to London!
+If you plan to travel regularly by train it is worth investing in a young persons railcard (for 16 to 25 year olds).
+It costs £30 and gives you a 1/3 off rail fare for a year.
+Similarly if you intend to use the Oxford Tube service regularly you can purchase an Oxford Tube 12 pass which gives you 12 journeys for £60 making the journeys a little bit cheaper.

 The map below shows the relevant bus stops as blue circles, with College and Exeter House marked in yellow.